inbo/fish-tracking/analysis/network_analysis/receiver_network.md

 Additionally to the previous section, the following additional attributes will be added to the vertices:

 - `total_time`: indicating the sum of all residence times of the animal at that station
+- `relative_time`: total number of seconds at the station, divided by total tracking time of the individual
 - `avg_time`: indicating the average residence time of the animal at that station
 - `last_departure`: the last time at which the animal left the station
 - `X`: longitude of the station